MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 Weeks of Stock (WOS) / Stock Coverage (SC)

-Weeks of Stock shows how many weeks the current inventory can support sales at the current sales pace.
+Weeks of Stock shows how many weeks the current inventory can support sales at the current pace.
+It helps assess stock availability and identify potential overstock or shortages.

 ```
 =Stock Quantity / Weekly Sales